Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Neuro-Symbolic Instruction Follower

 \subsection{Language Encoder}

-Previous Neuro-Symbolic methods perform inference using only the symbolic representation obtained by transforming the input.
-However, the high-level symbolic representation of language instructions obtained in this study is only the predicate $b_{1:N}$ and the object $r_{1:N}$, and information about modifiers is lost.
-In order to avoid this hindrance to the success of the task, we input all the words in the language instructions to the language encoder to obtain continuous representations.
-The word embeddings of the language instruction $g$ representing the goal and the step-by-step language instruction $l_{1:N}$ for all subtasks are concatenated and inputted into BiLSTM to obtain a continuous representation $H$ of the language instruction.\footnote{When using only high-level symbolic expressions as input to the BiLSTM, the accuracy decreased.
+The high-level symbolic representations of step-by-step language instructions consist of only the high-level actions $b_{1:N}$ and the arguments $r_{1:N}$, and information about modifiers is lost.
+To avoid the failure caused by the lack of information, we input all the words in the language instructions to the language encoder to obtain continuous representations.
+The word embeddings of the language instruction $g$ representing the goal and the step-by-step language instruction $l_{1:N}$ for all subtasks are concatenated and inputted into bidirectional LSTM \cite{lstm} (BiLSTM) to obtain a continuous representation $H$ of the language instruction.\footnote{When using only high-level symbolic expressions as input to the BiLSTM, the accuracy decreased.
 Therefore, we use continuous representation as input here.}